-In a nutshell, the Scout Unit should be running the Unit Council with minimal support from adult leaders.
+As an entirely youth-led section, the Rover Scout Unit should be running the Unit Council with minimal to no support from adult leaders.
 They should be leading the way, setting the agenda and running the meeting.
 Adult leaders are there to support and provide guidance only when necessary.